Vegas Golden Knights Fire Head Coach

 - With eight games remaining, Vegas aims to secure its Pacific Division playoff spot

-The Vegas Golden Knights announced Sunday that they fired coach Bruce Cassidy and replaced him with one of the NHL’s most polarizing and accomplished bench bosses, John Tortorella.
+NHL side The Vegas Golden Knights announced Sunday the departure of coach Bruce Cassidy, immediately replacing him with one of the league’s most polarizing and accomplished bench bosses, John “Torts” Tortorella.

 McCrimmon praised Cassidy’s tenure in a statement, calling him “forever remembered with the utmost regard,” but said the club needed “a change… to return to the level of play that is expected of our club.”